chloealbright/DevHiveMind/_CODE/Top Todo/High level problem solving pitch.md

 But after working in software development for these last couple years
 I, ve learned that I don,t consider myself a software engineer I consider myself more of a software carpenter because I know that one of the highest titles is like software architect and I consider myself a builder of software

+The reason why I chose software development since the time that you put in doesn't necessarily equal the success you can make especially when you get good at it and it can be done from anywhere essentially besides that I like the challenge because initially I was going to networking but the class I took left a bad taste in my mouth so I transition to programming because it seemed like something where I wouldn't get bored at.

+and it seems now there might be a trend depending on the company where you can work at home which is a plus meaning you have more time to do other stuff while doing that